Incentive-Aware Models of Financial Networks: Introduction

 All the latent variable models assume conditional independence of edges given the latent variables.
 But in financial networks, contracts between firms are not independent.
 Two firms will sign a contract only if the marginal benefit of the new contract is higher than the cost.
 This cost/benefit tradeoff depends on all other contracts signed with other firms.
 Unlike our model, existing general-purpose models do not account for such utility-maximization behavior.

-{\bf Network games.} Games have been widely studied for dynamic routing, path planning, and so on~\citep{wu-2021, wu-2022, peters-2021}.
-In network games, the payoffs of nodes are dependent on the actions of their neighbors \citep{tardos-2004}.
-One well-studied class of network games is linear-quadratic games.
-Such games have linear dynamics and quadratic payoff functions.
+{\bf Network games.} Here, the payoffs of nodes are dependent on the actions of their neighbors \citep{tardos-2004}.
+One well-studied class of network games is linear-quadratic games, with linear dynamics and quadratic payoff functions.
 Prior work has explored the stability of Nash equilibria~\citep{guo-2021-lq-games} and algorithms to learn the agents' payoff functions~\citep{leng-2020-learning}.
 But our model does not yield a linear-quadratic game except in exceptional cases.
 Instead, our process involves non-linear rational functions of the beliefs of firms.
 Thus, our setting differs from linear-quadratic games.
 Recently, network games have been extended to settings where the number of players tends to infinity \citep{carmona-2022-graphon}.
 However, we only consider finite networks.

-{\bf Strategic network formation.} There is recent work on games designed to build networks.
-Prior works prove variants of Nash stability for such games~\citep{calvo-2009-pairwise, hellmann-2021-pairwise}.
-We also show that our model achieves a strong form of Nash stability.
-But prior works typically consider unweighted networks.
-In contrast, we model weighted networks, with weights denoting contract sizes.
-Also, we analyze how the network adapts to changing beliefs of the participant firms.
-The linkage between firms' utilities and their beliefs, and its effect on stability, is not considered in prior work.
+{\bf Games to form networks.} Several works study the stability of networks.
+In a pairwise-stable network, no pair of agents want to form or sever edges.
+This may be achieved via side-payments between agents, which our model also uses~\citep{jackson-wolinsky-2003}.
+Pairwise stability has been extended to strong stability for networks~\citep{jackson-nouweland-2005}, and also to weighted networks with edge weights in $[0,1]$~\citep{bich-morhaim-2020,bich-2022-perfect}.
+We introduce an analogous notion called Higher-Order Nash stability against any deviating coalition.
+However, the weights in our network are not bounded in $[0,1]$ and can be negative.
+Furthermore, our edge weights denote contract size, requiring agreement from both parties.
+In contrast, prior works typically interpret edge weights as the engagement level in an ongoing interaction.

-There is also work combining network formation processes with network-based games~\citep{golub-sadler-2021}.
-The authors seek a Nash equilibrium over the network and the agents' actions.
-In other words, no agent wants to modify the network or change her actions given the network.
+\citet{golub-sadler-2021} study a network game with endogenous network formation, whose stable points are both pairwise stable and Nash equilibria.
 We show similar results for our model.
-However, our work has several differences.
-Ours is for a weighted network, while they only consider unweighted networks.
-Also, they primarily focus on the case of ``separable games.''
+But they consider unweighted networks and focus on the case of separable games.
 In our setting, this corresponds to the case where all firms are uncorrelated.
-This is an unrealistic assumption since firms often face correlated counterparties.
-The presence of correlations also lets firms diversify their contracts.
+But in financial networks, correlations are widespread and help firms diversify their contracts.